 ©June 2020, CEDES and Gynuity Health Projects Design: Jenn Cole Design

 TABLE OF CONTENTS

+A NOTE ON USING THIS DOCUMENT:

+Click on each numbered section in the Table of Contents to jump to its location within the document.
+Click on the arrows (A) at the end of each section to return to the Table of Contents.
+There are several links in the document, marked by underlined text, to external resources.
+Some navigational functionality may be compromised depending on your device's PDF reader.

+1

+OVERVIEW

 What Why Who Disclaimer

+2

 SCREENING

-OVERVIEW

-Pregnancy Confirmation and Dating Addressing Initial Concern about Ectopic Pregnancy Additional Considerations
+Pregnancy Confirmation and Dating Ruling Out Immediate Concern for Ectopic Pregnancy Additional Considerations

+3

 PREPARING THE PERSON FOR THE ABORTION

 Providing Information About the Process What to Expect Logistical Arrangements Post Abortion Contraception

 4 REGIMEN

 SIGNS AND SYMPTOMS OF POSSIBLE COMPLICATIONS

+6 FOLLOW UP

-FOLLOW UP At One to Two Weeks At Four Weeks Sample Questions
+At One to Two Weeks At Four Weeks Sample Questions

-REFERENCES & RESOURCES

-1/Overview

-WHAT

-This resource offers evidence-based guidance on abortion with misoprostol alone while limiting clinic visits and required tests to ensure the continuity of care.
-It can help providers make evidence-based adjustments in clinical practice to enable safe access to high quality care while limiting unnecessary visits to medical facilities and possibly reducing costs to people seeking abortion and to the health system.
+1/0verview WHAT This resource offers evidence-based guidance on abortion with misoprostol alone while limiting clinic visits and required tests to ensure the continuity of care.
+It can help providers make evidencebased adjustments in clinical practice to enable safe access to high quality care while limiting unnecessary visits to medical facilities and possibly reducing costs to people seeking abortion and to the health system.
 The guidance was developed in accordance with the World Health Organization's and the International Federation of Gynecology and Obstetrics' calls to maintain essential reproductive health services during the COVID-19 emergency^{1,2} and presents options for simplifying care after the crisis has passed.

-WHY

-Projections based on current data show that disruptions in sexual and reproductive health services related to the ongoing COVID-19 crisis will markedly decrease access to contraception and safe abortion services, resulting in an increase in unintended pregnancies, unsafe abortion, obstetric complications, and maternal and newborn mortality.3
+WHY Projections based on current data show that disruptions in sexual and reproductive health services related to the ongoing COVID-19 crisis will markedly decrease access to contraception and safe abortion services, resulting in an increase in unintended pregnancies, unsafe abortion, obstetric complications, and maternal and newborn mortality.3

-This guidance is for providers who can offer abortion with pills using misoprostol, a safe and effective alternative to the mifepristonemisoprostol regimen, when mifepristone is not available

-If you have access to both mifepristone and misoprostol, sample protocols and guidance for provision of that method remotely are available elsewhere 4,5

-If you are a person interested in having an abortion with pills, more information is available elsewhere 6
+WHO This guidance is for providers who can offer abortion with pills using misoprostol, a safe and effective alternative to the mifepristone-misoprostol regimen, when mifepristone is not available.
+If you have access to both mifepristone and misoprostol, sample protocols and guidance for provision of that method remotely are available elsewhere.^{4,5} If you are a person interested in having an abortion with pills, more information is available elsewhere.6

-DISCLAIMER

-This document is intended to convey evidence-based guidance, however some recommendations may not be feasible in certain contexts based on legal and other requirements.
+\rightarrow DISCLAIMER This document is intended to convey evidencebased guidance, however some recommendations may not be feasible in certain contexts based on legal and other requirements.
 We strongly believe everyone has the right to feel supported and respected during their abortion experiences.
-We use the words "person" and "people" throughout this document to recognize that transgender, intersex and gender non-binary people also experience pregnancy and need abortion care
+We use the words "person" and "people" throughout this document to recognize that transgender, intersex and gender non-binary people also experience pregnancy and need abortion care.